Every day successful employees quit their comfy 9-to-5 jobs to become Digital Nomads and start an online business.

 eCommerce is very attractive for Digital Nomads.
 It does not require any specialized skills and takes very little upfront investment to get started.
 Some options do not even involve dealing with product inventory.

-The initial setup is fairly low-cost and there are many different tools that can help you get started.
+The initial setup is fairly low-cost and many different tools can help you get started.

 There are many different versions of eCommerce solutions: